Beware of False Prophets

 On the other hand, United States Catholic bishops can be identified by their large, ostentatious hats and garments with fancy, enlarged borders.
 They almost always have the places of honor at gatherings, and have their own special chairs in their cathedrals.
 The last one to whom I spoke responded to the call of "Archbishop, Archbishop" in public...

-He was also wearing a conspicuous golden cross on his chest, and a black wool suit!
+He was also wearing a conspicuous golden cross on his chest, and what appeared to me to be a black wool suit!

 Pope Francis shakes hands with Joe Biden, then vice president,